 By watching and observing your cat, and by feeling and listening to its chest (with a stethoscope) your vet will assess your cat’s breathing and heart rate, the heart and lung sounds and their rhythms.
 Percussion (tapping the side of the chest) may also be performed to further assess the lungs and chest.

 By carefully feeling your cat’s abdomen, your vet can evaluate a number of internal organs such as the stomach and intestines, the liver and spleen, and the kidneys and bladder.
 This has to be done very carefully, but your vet will be able to check for any signs of pain or discomfort, and for any swelling or other change in the size or shape of these organs.

-Especially in Mature, Senior and Geriatric cats, evaluation of the thyroid glands is important.
+Especially in Mature, Senior and Super Senior cats, evaluation of the thyroid glands is important.
 These are two small glands located in the neck near the larynx (voice box).
 Although difficult to feel in a normal cat, in a cat that has developed a condition called hyperthyroidism (a common condition in older cats where the thyroid gland becomes overactive), the glands often become enlarged.

 Joints and mobility

 During a full examination, your vet will also feel (palpate) your cat’s muscles and joints to detect any signs of problems such as pain, swelling or abnormal loss of muscle quantity.
 Osteoarthritis is now recognised as a common problem in Mature and older cats (the disease tends to get more common and more severe as cats get older).
 Your vet may therefore ask you questions about your cat’s mobility, or ask you to fill out a short questionnaire about this.

 Hair coat, skin and lymph nodes